-DNS resolution is most commonly used to translate names into IP addresses, but it can also be used in other ways.
+DNS resolution is most used to translate names into IP addresses, but it can also be used in other ways.
 Reverse resolution, for instance, is used to translate IP addresses into names.

 Also known as reverse lookup, reverse resolution was initially used as a server security mechanism.
 It was used to compare the results of a reverse lookup to the forward resolution (name to IP address).
 If the results matched, remote access to the server would be granted.

 Currently, certain FTP servers do not allow connections from IP addresses for which reverse resolution has not been configured.